eshika289/cs301_project/docs/project_report.md

 ## Related Work (10%)
 Discuss published work that relates to your project.
 How is your approach similar or different from others?

+The approach we used was similar at some point due to the fact that alot of people used splitting test and validation.
+Also using stopwords, numbers and repeating characters.
+Others used Matplotlib as data visualization or creating a sequence-aware LSTM model with text embedding.
+Some even used Logistic Regression and basic text processing to predict real disaster from given tweets.

 ## Data (10%)
 Describe the data you are working with for your project.
 What type of data is it?
 Where did it come from?
 How much data are you working with?
 Did you have to do any preprocessing, filtering, or other special treatment to use this data in your project?